rishizek/CarND-Advanced-Lane-Lines/README.md

 | height_pct       | 32.0            | Trapezoid height percentage       |
 | offsett_pct      |img_size[0] * .15| Offset for destination points     |

+An example of straight line image to tune parameters:
 ![alt text][image4]

 I further verified that my perspective transform was working properly by applying it to test